 Members also meet and exhibit in community-based subgroups and for an annual retreat where they connect and share as they stretch their comfort zone and take their art to a new level.

-FAN membership includes emerging fibre artists, teachers, authors, judges and award winning quilt artists.
+FAN membership includes emerging fibre artists, teachers, authors, judges and award winning textile artists.
 Many have shown their work nationally and internationally and some have won both national and international recognition for their work.
 The cooperative engenders fellowship of like-minded friends and celebrates differences as well as common interests.